lawpaddle/daos/docs/QSG/docker.md

   done
 ```

-The Docker file of the `daos-server` image accept the following arguments:
+The Dockerfile of the `daos-server`,`daos-client` and `daos-admin` images accept the following
+common arguments:

-- `DAOS_BASE_IMAGE`: Base docker image to use (default "daos-base")
+- `DAOS_DOCKER_IMAGE_TAG`: Tag identifier of the base DAOS docker image to use (default "rocky8.6")
-- `DAOS_BASE_VERSION`: Version of the base docker image to use (default "rocky8.6")
+- `DAOS_VERSION`: Version of DAOS to use (default "2.4.0-2.el8")
 - `DAOS_AUTH`: Enable DAOS authentication when set to "yes" (default "yes")

+The Docker file of the `daos-server` image accept the following extra arguments:
 - `DAOS_HUGEPAGES_NBR`: Number of huge pages to allocate for SPDK (default 4096)
 - `DAOS_SCM_SIZE`: Size in GB of the RAM emulating SCM devices (default 4)
 - `DAOS_BDEV_SIZE`: Size in GB of the file created to emulate NVMe devices (default 16)
 - `DAOS_IFACE_NAME`: Fabric network interface used by the DAOS engine (default "eth0")
+- `DAOS_MD_ON_SSD`: Enable DAOS MD-on-SSD feature when set to "yes" (default "no")

 !!! note
     The IP address of the network interface referenced by the `DAOS_IFACE_NAME` argument will be
     required when starting DAOS.

-The Dockerfile of the `daos-client` and `daos-admin` images accept the following arguments:

-- `DAOS_BASE_IMAGE`: Base docker image to use (default "daos-base")
-- `DAOS_BASE_VERSION`: Version of the base docker image to use (default "rocky8.6")
-- `DAOS_AUTH`: Enable DAOS authentication when set to "yes" (default "yes")
-- `DAOS_ADMIN_USER`: Name or uid of the daos administrattor user (default "root")
-- `DAOS_ADMIN_GROUP`: Name or gid of the daos administrattor group (default "root")

-!!! warning
-    For working properly, the DAOS authentication have to be enabled in all the images (i.e. nodes
-    images and base image).

-The Dockerfile of the `daos-client` image accept the following arguments:
+The Dockerfile of the `daos-client` image accept the following extra arguments:
 - `DAOS_AGENT_IFACE_CFG`: Enable manual configuration of the interface to use by the agent (default
   "yes")
 - `DAOS_AGENT_IFACE_NUMA_NODE`: Numa node of the interface to use by the agent (default "0").